 But for now, I’ve made peace with clearing my little corner while I snuggle with my youngest.

-Get your printable to help with your declutter from the resource library.
+Get your printable to help with your declutter by clicking on the image.

 To use the printable think about your favorite six areas of your home that need the most space and peace.
 Next to each one write down the date you plan on clearing it out.
 Decide if you’ll need any supplies to organize and if you can donate any of the extra items to an organization.